sebastiandedeyne/plug_response_cache/README.md

 end
 ```

-With `expires` we can determine at what time the cached response will be expired.
-If we want to cache the response forever, we can return a `:never` tuple.
+With `expires` we can determine at what time the cached response will expire.
+If you the response to be cached forever, you can return a `:never` atom.
 The default profile accepts an `expire_time` option set in minutes.

 ```elixir
 defmodule MyCacheProfile do